Nerve Damage Treatment

 - Sensory nerves — These nerves relay information from the skin and muscles back to the spinal cord and to the brain.
 These are the pain nerves.

 Nerve damage, clinically termed peripheral neuropathy when referring to your peripheral nerves, causes numbness, tingling sensations, pain, and eventual weakness, usually in the hands or the feet.
-Peripheral neuropathy can result due a variety of causes — from traumatic injuries to infections to repetitive motion.
+Peripheral neuropathy can result due to a variety of causes — from traumatic injuries to infections to repetitive motion.

 Different nerves = different symptoms